CHAPTER 1 Cape Town South Africa The Arrival by the Sea of Darkness 23rd of November 2015

 Mr. Walklemon Whipagla interrupted them and asked, “So what do you know of the Boer War poetry?
 Or the Poet, Kingsley Fairbridge?”

 Red replied, Not much as of yet.

-“Let me recite the poem, ‘The Hunting of Shumba’ by Kingsley Fairbridge,” said Mr. Whipagla, “My father was Senior.
-Yes I ‘am a Junior, and I was a child of Fairbridges’ Furtherance of Child Emigration to the Colonies.
+“Let me recite the poem, ‘The Hunting of Shumba’ by Kingsley Fairbridge,” Mr. Whipagla said, “My father was Senior.
+Yes I am a junior, and I was a child of Fairbridges’ Furtherance of Child Emigration to the Colonies.
 My father was an impoverished child who lived in the London slums.
-Fairbridge brought him to Johannesburg to be trained to be a farmer, and as Fairbridge dreamed, my father shed the bondage of bitter circumstances, and stretched his legs and mind.
+Fairbridge brought him to Johannesburg to be trained to be a farmer, and as Fairbridge dreamed, my father shed the bondage of bitter circumstances, and stretched his legs and mind.”

 The Rail Head

 Where go the broken songs?
 Where go the lives